-WRC-15 Main Results: Satellite Communications
+WRC-15 Main Results: Satellite Communications (1)

-- 1. Additional FSS (Fixed Satellite Service) spectrum needs in the 51.4-52.4 GHz - 2.
-WRC-23 agenda will consider additional spectrum in 37.5-39.5 GHz - FSS links for Unmanned Aerial Systems: drones - Earth observation satellites for environmental monitoring: - 1. allocations in 7-8 GHz to uplink for future missions of earth-exploration satellite services (EESS) - 2.
-Allocations in 9-10 GHz to develop broadband sensing technologies & space-borne radars on active sensing EESS.
+- 1. 250 MHz up-link in Region 1, 250 MHz up-link in 30 countries of Regions 1 and 2, 200 MHz in 10 countries of Region 3 - 2.
+Such as additional FSS (Fixed Satellite Service) spectrum needs in the 51.4-52.4 GHz - WRC-23 agenda will consider additional spectrum in 37.5-39.5 GHz - 4.
+FSS links for Unmanned Aerial Systems: drones - 5.
+Earth observation satellites for environmental monitoring: - 1. allocations in 7-8 GHz to uplink for future missions of earthexploration satellite services (EESS) - Allocations in 9-10 GHz to develop broadband sensing technologies & space-borne radars on active sensing EESS.
 Scientific and geo-information will provide measurements in all weather conditions for disaster relief and humanitarian aid, land use & large-area coastal surveillance